RzgarHosseini/R-CBN/README.md

 [1] Hosseini, S.-R. Robust inference of cancer progression pathways using Conjunctive Bayesian Networks.
 BioRxiv (2025).
 [In Review]

-[2] Choi-Kim, W. & Hosseini, S.-R. CBN2Path: An R package for the analysis of cancer progression pathways using Conjunctive Bayesian Networks.
+[2] Choi-Kim, W. & Hosseini, S.-R. CBN2Path: An R/Bioconductor package for the analysis of cancer progression pathways using Conjunctive Bayesian Networks.
 F1000Research [to appear] (2025).